aemsites/hubblehomes-com/runbook.md

 - Twitter

 ### XML Feeds
-XML feed implementation has 2 different facets:

-1. XML feed generator
-    ---
  - This is a nodejs application which is deployed in Adobe IO Runtime.
-    - To facilitate a quicker go live this application is deployed on
+ - To facilitate a quicker go live this application is deployed on `Cloud & Customer Solutions` Adobe IO Runtime Environment
+ - Post Go Live with provisioning in place, we would need to migrate the code over to Hubble Homes Runtime Environment
+ - Code for Adobe IO Action is available at: https://github.com/aemsites/hubblehomes-com/blob/issue-319/aio/zillowfeed/actions/generic/index.js
+ - Action is deployed on: https://316182-969indigoswan.adobeio-static.net/api/v1/web/zillowfeed/generic
+ - Action is scheduled to generate a new feed automatically at 2 am CET
+ - Feed XML is available here: https://firefly.azureedge.net/99be6053c022e7104657627e93c009b9-public/public/HubbleHomes_zillow_feed.xml

 ### Sitemaps
 Sitemap definition is available in the github under helix-sitemap.yaml.
-Sitemap-index is available at https://main--hubblehomes-com--aemsites.hlx.live/sitemap.xml
+Sitemap-index is available at https://main--hubblehomes-com--aemsites.aem.live/sitemap.xml

 Please review https://www.aem.live/developer/sitemap for additional information for sitemaps.